openshift/enhancements/enhancements/management-workload-partitioning.md

 modified to partition static pods with the annotation based on their workload type, when the feature is enabled.
-We will update operator manifests and implementations to annotate all OpenShift components not running in static pods to target the `management` CPUs, and add a CI job to require that the annotation be present in all workloads created from the release payload.
+We will update operator manifests and implementations to annotate all OpenShift components not running in static pods has having the workload type "`management`", and add a CI job to require that the annotation be present in all workloads created from the release payload.

 We need kubelet to know when the feature is enabled, but we cannot change the configuration schema that kubelet inherits from